apache/airflow/docs/apache-airflow/core-concepts/debug.rst

   if __name__ == "__main__":
       dag.test()

 and that's it!
-You can add argument such as ``execution_date`` if you want to test argument-specific DAG runs, but otherwise you can run or debug DAGs as needed.
+You can add optional arguments to fine tune the testing but otherwise you can run or debug DAGs as needed.
+Here are some examples of arguments:

+* ``execution_date`` if you want to test argument-specific DAG runs
+* ``use_executor`` if you want to test the DAG using an executor.
+By default ``dag.test`` runs the DAG without an executor, it just runs all the tasks locally.
+  By providing this argument, the DAG is executed using the executor configured in the Airflow environment.

 Comparison with DebugExecutor
 -----------------------------